Are Large Reasoning Models Interruptible?: Ablation Studies

 \subsection{Model Scaling}

 A natural question that follows is whether model scale affects interruptible reasoning.
-We evaluate three dense Qwen LRMs (1.7B, 8B, and 32B) on mathematical benchmarks to examine scaling effects under different interruption settings.
+We evaluate three dense Qwen3 LRMs (1.7B, 8B, and 32B) on math tasks to examine scaling effects under different interruption settings.

 As shown in \autoref{fig:hard_scale}, under the hard-interrupt condition, models of different scales perform similarly, with scale only offering clear benefits on the more challenging AIME problems.
 Interestingly, small models (Qwen3-1.7B) exhibit longer traces of \emph{reasoning leakage} even under extreme hard interrupts (blue triangles in the bottom subplots).
-We find that this is caused by post-hoc reasoning: the model provides the answer, but does not terminate with an \verb|<EOS>| token, and instead provides the reasoning \emph{after} the answer (See the example in \autoref{fig:posthoc}).
-This suggests that during training, the RL objective encouraging chain-of-thought thinking takes precedence even after the final answer has been generated.
+We find that this is caused by post-hoc reasoning: the model provides the answer, but does not terminate with an \verb|<EOS>| token, and instead provides the reasoning \emph{after} the answer (see the example in \autoref{fig:posthoc}).
+This suggests that during training, the objective encouraging chain-of-thought thinking takes precedence even after the final answer has been generated.

 Results for the soft-interrupt (speedup) and update-driven settings are provided in \autoref{subsec:addexp_scaling}.
-Briefly, the soft-interrupt experiments do not reveal notable scaling trends.
-However, in the update-driven setting, we observe a scaling limit in interruptible robustness: while both Qwen3-8B and Qwen3-32B respond appropriately to updates, Qwen3-1.7B struggles to generalize and performs substantially below baseline accuracy, even on simpler benchmarks such as GSM-8K.
+Briefly, soft-interrupt experiments do not reveal notable scaling trends.
+Yet, in the update-driven setting, we observe a scaling limit in interruptible robustness: while both Qwen3-8B and Qwen3-32B respond appropriately to updates, Qwen3-1.7B struggles to generalize and performs substantially below baseline accuracy, even on simpler tasks such as GSM-8K.
 We leave further investigation of this phenomenon to future work.